 Throughout art history, politics have inspired, informed and incited the cultural production of artists throughout the world.
 In today’s context of social and political unrest, the subject seems particularly relevant.
 Two major exhibitions in San Francisco and New York currently bookend the country with the art and politics of the radical left.
 In both Pissarro’s People (on view at the Legion of Honor through January 22, 2012) and Diego Rivera: Murals for the Museum of Modern Art (on view at the Museum of Modern Art through May 14, 2012), the political beliefs of the artists are placed front and center.

 FRAME|WORK is a weekly blog series that highlights an artwork in the Museums' permanent collections.
-This week we feature an extraordinary contemporary piece of Pueblo pottery born out of centuries-old traditions.
-Jacob Koopee's seed jar is currently on display at the de Young.
+Tomorrow is the 125th anniversary of Diego Rivera’s birth, so this week we feature his iconic Two Women and a Child, which is currently on display at the de Young.

 Last week marked the close of Friday Nights at the de Young's season seven.
 We sat down with public programs director Renee Baldocchi to reflect on the past successes of Friday Nights at the de Young and to learn about what’s in store for the future, including upcoming programming for The Fashion World of Jean Paul Gaultier: From the Sidewalk to the Catwalk.